 Don’t Let Big Data Overwhelm Your Business – Part 2

-In Part 1 of my blog about not letting big data overwhelm your business, I delved into what big data means to organizations today, how it has evolved and what challenges it presents.
+In Part 1 of this blog about not letting big data overwhelm your business, we delved into what big data means to organizations today, how it has evolved and what challenges it presents.
 Part 2 will look at how Commvault software allows you to make sense of big data and turn it into an opportunity for your business.

 Making Big Data Simple

 Once Commvault software has been told what to do by setting up policies, it applies those policies to all newly created data.
 These policies can be run globally across the entire infrastructure and will detect changes to the environment, making data management much simpler.

 It is also much easier if the key functions of the software like indexing, collection, and recovery integrate directly with the application via the API.
 This means the software can engage the big data name node to understand which data is net new.
 Once the data has been captured once, incremental backups can be applied forever.
 Synthetic fulls can be run every week and they will stitch the data together as if there was only one job that ever ran and that job ran yesterday!

 Commvault software also takes the worry out of managing performance.
 Backups take full advantage of the distributed architecture using load balancing.
 Once multiple media agents have been deployed the software will intelligently use the fastest nodes and switch over to another one if one fails.

 Commvault software is intelligent and understands the data structure.
 For example, recovery of data is performed as the application and infrastructure expects.
 This means the data is seen as net new and as one copy and so Hadoop (for example) creates the other copies used for redundancy natively.